Murattu Kaalai (2012 film): Soundtrack

 Music was scored by Srikanth Deva and released on Ayngaran.
 Podhuvaga En Manasu Thangam was reused and remixed from the 1980 film.

 Critical reception

 The film received mixed to negative reviews.
-Times of India rated the movie 3/5 stating that, "Still, the good news here is that, surprisingly, 'Murattu Kaalai' is not a disaster and works to an extent.
+The Times of India rated the film 3/5 stating that, "Still, the good news here is that, surprisingly, 'Murattu Kaalai' is not a disaster and works to an extent.
 But the bad news is that this is an entirely pointless remake with hardly anything new to offer".
-Anupama Subramanian of "Deccan Chronicle" rated the movie 2.5/5 praising Vivek's and Sundar.C's performances and stated that the movie is "Watchable Once".
+Anupama Subramanian of Deccan Chronicle rated the film 2.5/5 praising Vivek's and Sundar.C's performances and stated that the movie is "Watchable Once".

 Rohit Ramachandran of Nowrunning.com rated it 1/5 calling the film "sickening."
 Sify rated the movie as "Below Average" praising Santonio Terzio's work.
 Vivek Ramz of in.com rated Murattu Kaalai 2/5 calling it "a poor remake" and added that it's an example of how not to remake an old blockbuster.
-Camera work of Santonio Terzio was appreciated overall.